jsonMartin/readwise-mirror/README.md

 - `Delete Readwise library`: Remove the Readwise library file folder from the Obsidian vault
 - `Download entire Readwise library (force)`: Forces a full download of all content from Readwise
 - `Adjust Filenames to current settings`: Clean up filenames of existing notes in your Readwise library folder based on current filename settings (whitespace removal and slugify only for the time being)
-`Update all Readwise note frontmatter`: Scan all notes in your Readwise library folder and update their frontmatter according to your current frontmatter template and protection settings, without changing the note content or filename.
-This is useful after changing your frontmatter template or protection settings.
-Command is only available if file tracking and frontmatter are enabled.
+- `Update all readwise note frontmatter`: Scan all notes in your Readwise library folder and update their frontmatter according to your current frontmatter template and protection settings, without changing note content or filename.
+Useful after changing your frontmatter template or protection settings.
+Available only if file tracking and frontmatter are enabled.

-`Update current note`: Update the currently selected note based on the Readwise tracking property.
-Command is only available for notes in the Readwise library folder and when file tracking is enabled.
-Pro tip: Use this to quickly test how changes to templates or filename settings will impact your notes before you rebuild your entire Readwise library in your vault.
+- `Update current note`: Update the currently opened Readwise note using its tracking property.
+Available only for notes in the Readwise Library folder when file tracking is enabled.
+Pro tip: Use this to quickly test template or filename changes before rebuilding your entire Readwise library.

 ## Settings